When Should I Refinance My Mortgage?

 When Should I Refinance?

-Refinance to lower your mortgage payment- Have interest rates decreased since your home purchase?
-While rates typically drop only marginally, even a change of a percentage point or two can often save you hundreds of dollars in mortgage payments over the life of a loan.
-If your income has declined or you are living on retirement income you may also find that a refinance allows you to continue to live in your home with a lower payment.
+Refinance to lower your mortgage payment- Have interest rates decreased since you bought your home?
+While rates typically do not go up and down by much, even a slight percentage change can save you hundreds of dollars over the life of the loan.
+If your income has decreased, or you are living on retirement income, refinancing may allow you to continue living in your home with a lower payment.

 Refinance to change your home loan type- If you have an adjustable-rate mortgage (ARM), a balloon loan, or if your loan payment includes Private Mortgage Insurance (PMI), you may want to consider refinancing to a fixed-rate mortgage.

 An ARM is a home loan in which the interest rate adjusts periodically based on market conditions.
 A balloon loan is a type of loan that has monthly payments that aren’t large enough to fully pay off the principal balance by the end of the mortgage term.
-A final “balloon” payment is necessary to pay the remaining balance, and this amount can often be markedly larger than the monthly payment.
-In comparison, the interest rate and amount of your monthly mortgage payment on a fixed-rate mortgage stay the same throughout the life of the loan, making budgeting more predictable for the homeowner.
+A final “balloon” payment is necessary to pay the remaining balance, and this amount can often be larger than the monthly payment.
+In comparison, the interest rate and amount of your monthly mortgage payment on a fixed-rate mortgage stay the same throughout the life of the loan, making budgeting easier.

-Refinance to shorten the term of your mortgage loan- Another reason to refinance your mortgage is to shorten the period of time allotted to pay off the loan.
+Refinance to shorten the term of your mortgage loan- Another reason to refinance your mortgage is to shorten the time you have to pay off the loan.
 For example, if interest rates have decreased while the value of your home has increased, you may be able to refinance your mortgage to a shorter loan term.
-By going from a 30-year-fixed loan to a 15-year-fixed loan, you’ll be able to pay off your mortgage loan sooner, while paying less interest at a lower interest rate.
+By going from a 30-year-fixed loan to a 15-year-fixed loan, you’ll be able to pay off your mortgage loan sooner.
+Plus, you’ll be able to pay less interest at a lower interest rate.

-Refinance to free up cash- The amount of equity in your home is the difference between the property’s value and the amount owed on any loans you secured to buy it.
+Refinance to free up cash- The amount of equity in your home is the difference between the property’s value and the amount owed on loans you took out to buy the home.
 Equity is an asset that belongs to the homeowner.
-You can borrow against your home equity through a loan or a line of credit, which frees up funds to use for a variety of needs such as debt consolidation, home remodeling projects, and/or major purchases.
+You can borrow against your home equity through a loan or a line of credit.
+Doing so can free up funds to use for a variety of needs, such as debt consolidation, home remodeling projects, and/or major purchases.

-There are many life events that cause financial situations to change, such as a change in income due to an illness, a family death, or the birth of a child.
-When financial changes happen, it’s important to discuss the changes with a trusted financial advisor to discuss ways to re-structure your debts to accommodate the changes in your financial needs.
-Some common financial changes that may be the catalyst for a refinance include:
+There are many life events that can cause your financial situation to change, such as a change in income, a family death, or the birth of a child.
+When financial changes happen, you should discuss ways to restructure your debts with a financial adviser.
+Some common financial changes that may require refinancing include:

-Remove a Co-Signer- If someone co-signed on your loan when you bought your home to help you qualify, you will need to refinance in order to remove them from the loan.
-To release them from their obligation of liability (for instance, if they are looking to purchase their own home), a refinance will remove this co-signer from your loan, and as such, they will be released of liability for your mortgage.
+Removing a Co-Signer- If someone co-signed on your loan when you bought your home to help you qualify, you will probably need to refinance to remove them from the loan.
+To release them from their obligation of liability (for instance, if they are looking to purchase their own home), a refinance will remove this co-signer from your loan.

-Buying out a Co-borrower or Spouse- If you were married when you bought your home and decide to divorce, a refinance is required if the house is awarded to one of the partners by the divorce decree.
-This refinance will effectively remove the non-interested party from the loan and title.
-If your divorce decree requires you to buy-out your former partner’s interest in the property for a determined amount, known as an Owelty Lien, you can refinance to remove them from the mortgage loan and pay the Owelty Lien to buy-out their interest at closing.
+Buying out a Co-borrower or Spouse- If you were married when you bought your home but have decided to divorce, a refinance is required if the house is awarded to one of the partners by the divorce decree.
+This refinance will remove the non-interested party from the loan and the title.
+If your divorce decree requires you to buy-out your former partner’s interest in the property for a determined amount, you can refinance to remove them from the mortgage loan and pay to buy-out their interest.

 Mortgage Refinancing Considerations

-- You may need to stay in your home for a certain number of years in order to realize the greatest potential savings of a mortgage.
+- You may need to stay in your home for a certain number of years to reap the greatest potential savings of refinancing.

-- Your income tax could be affected by a mortgage Consult your tax advisor about any possible tax implications.
+- Your income tax could be affected by a mortgage.
+Consult your tax adviser about any possible tax implications.

-- You could be responsible for the payment of certain fees associated with refinancing your mortgage.
-These fees might include but are not limited to application, recording, title, mortgage tax settlement, tax services, and processing
+- You could be responsible for paying certain fees associated with refinancing your mortgage.
+These fees might include, but are not limited to, application, recording, title, mortgage tax settlement, tax services, and processing fees.